-The E2Tech community has long been interested in supporting building a diverse, high-quality workforce to improve the effectiveness of the various clean energy industry. sectors.
-Adding additional emphasis, the state has committed itself to meeting a state-lead climate action plan that has ambitious goals.
-How do we actually meet these goals and address the clear challenge that climate change demands?
+The E2Tech community has long been interested in supporting building a diverse, high-quality workforce to improve the effectiveness of the various clean energy industry sectors.
+Adding additional emphasis, the State of Maine has committed itself to a climate action plan with very ambitious goals.
+How do we actually meet these goals and develop the workforce to address the clear challenge that climate change demands?

 Eager to learn more?
 Join E2Tech for the webinar What Works: Building a Clean Energy Workforce from 8 to 10AM ET on Tuesday Oct 5.

 Martha Bentley, Director, Economic Development Coordination, Maine Department of Economic and Community Development

 Joan Dolan, Director of Apprenticeship & Strategic Partnerships, Maine Department of Labor